hipay/hipay-docs/hipay-enterprise-sdk-magento2/12-Local-payment-methods.md

 # Local payment methods

-Simply add a new local payment method based on the HiPay Fullservice `API` or `HOSTED` mode.
+Simply add a new local payment method based on the HiPay Enterprise `API` or `HOSTED` mode.
 To do so, please follow the steps below.

 ## HOSTED MODE